Single-room occupancy: Canada

 In Canada, SRO hotels (also known as "residential hotels") are most often seen in Vancouver.
 (In other major cities such as Toronto, rooming houses in converted single-family dwellings are the equivalent form of affordable housing available.)
-SROs in Vancouver may be either privately-owned and for-profit, privately-owned and non-profit, or owned by government.
+SROs in Vancouver may be either privately owned and for-profit, privately owned and non-profit, or owned by government.
 As of 2019, there were a total of 156 SRO hotels in Vancouver.
 Most are occupied primarily (though not exclusively) by people struggling with mental health and/or addiction issues, and who are likelier than average to have experienced homelessness.
 Tenants typically have their own private rooms, but share washroom and kitchen facilities with other tenants.
 Rooms generally cost between $375 and $800 (CAD, c.
 2015), well below the average cost of Vancouver rental housing.

 Most SROs were originally intended to be short-term accommodations for seasonal male workers, as well as young families, and recent immigrants, in the early 1900s.
 Two hotels which would later become notorious, the Balmoral and the Regent, were even considered luxury accommodations.
 However, first the Depression and then the 1970s closure of psychiatric hospitals (and attendant lack of regard or care of mentally ill Vancouverites), along with the flight of the wealthy and middle class to the suburbs, contributed to the decline and lack of investment in the Downtown Eastside.
 By the 1970s and 1980s, Vancouver SROs' reputations were poor.
 A 1989 University of British Columbia thesis by Mercedes Mompel Antolin asserted that only 10–20% of SROs were of good or acceptable quality at the time of writing.
 And even by 1989, the number of SROs was diminishing: 2,704 units were lost in the period between 1978 and 1986, largely due to the pressures of an increasingly hot real estate market.

 Real estate market pressures on SRO tenants have not abated in the 30 years since that thesis was published.
 The market stock of SROs is decreasing both in terms of vacancy rates and in terms of affordability, and quality of life in SROs is highly variable.
-Certain privately-owned SRO hotels in Vancouver are notorious for their poor maintenance, absentee landlords, crime, and frequency of drug overdoses; the Sahota family has been responsible for the ownership of many such SRO hotels, such as the Regent and the Balmoral, both of which were ordered to close and were expropriated by the City of Vancouver.
-While it cannot be said by any reasonable person that the loss of these residences constitutes the loss of quality rental stock (the Balmoral and the Regent were plagued by systemic and deliberate neglect, and tenants had to be evacuated), the decline in availability of affordable housing has been exacerbated by the closure of some SRO hotels.
+Certain privately owned SRO hotels in Vancouver are notorious for their poor maintenance, absentee landlords, crime, and frequency of drug overdoses; the Sahota family has been responsible for the ownership of many such SRO hotels, such as the Regent and the Balmoral, both of which were ordered to close and were expropriated by the City of Vancouver.
+While the loss of these residences does not constitute the loss of quality rental stock (the Balmoral and the Regent were plagued by systemic and deliberate neglect, and tenants had to be evacuated), the decline in availability of affordable housing has been exacerbated by the closure of some SRO hotels.